High-energy radiation from the pulsar Equatorial Current Sheet: Sky maps

-In figure~\ref{skymaps} we show the high-energy sky maps that correspond to the ECS obtained in the numerical solution of \cite{Dimitropoulos2025}.
-Since we are not running a particle simulation (PIC), we implement various reasonable prescriptions for the acceleration of particles.
-The light curves that correspond to our sky maps are in general very sharp because our theoretical ECS has zero thickness.
-In subplots~(1) we assume that positrons are `trapped' and accelerated in the midplane of the ECS wherever $\delta E>\delta B$ there, and radiate in the direction of $\vv{v}_{\rm ECS\ midplane\ drift}+ \beta c\ \vv{\delta E}/\delta E$ (eq.~\ref{drift1}).
-The electrons radiate in the direction with the negative sign.
-Their contribution may account for the Vela $\gamma$-ray interpulse emission between the two main positronic pulses \citep[e.g.][]{Grenier1988}.
-The whole positron sky map is shifted in phase with respect to the one expected from a split monopole emitting radially from the stellar surface (white dashed line; see next section below) by roughly a quarter of the period, but also the maximum latitudes reached by the radiation are significantly higher.
-In subplots~(2) we assume that tearing instability develops in the ECS, X-points form, and positrons that are `trapped' in the midplane of the ECS are accelerated in the direction of $\vv{\delta E}$, while electrons are accelerated in the opposite direction.
-The sky maps are similar to the corresponding ones in the first subplots, only they extend to even higher latitudes from the equatorial plane.
-Finally, in subplots~(3) we assume that `free' particles follow the drift velocity of the magnetosphere and meander between the two sides of the ECS undergoing acceleration every time they find themselves inside it.
+Finally, in panel~(3) we assume that free particles follow the drift velocity of the magnetosphere and meander between the two sides of the ECS undergoing acceleration every time they find themselves inside it.
 Radiation is emitted along the direction of $\vv{v}_{\rm ECS\ drift}\pm\beta' c \vv{B}/B$ for both the positive and negative sign in eq.~(\ref{drift2}).
-We see that the sky map with the positive sign is much narrower than in the other subplots due to the operation of the caustic effect (photons originating in different parts of the magnetosphere arriving in phase at the observer).
-This sky map is similar to the sky maps that PIC simulations are generating but is also shifted in phase with respect to them.
+We see that the sky map with the positive sign is much narrower than in the other panels, due to the operation of the caustic effect (photons originating in different parts of the magnetosphere arriving in phase at the observer).
+This sky map is similar to the sky maps that the PIC simulations generate, but is also {slightly} shifted in phase with respect to them.
 For example, the sky maps shown in \citep{Cerutti2025} have the same latitudinal extent and lie along the dashed white lines of the figure~\ref{skymaps} sky maps that correspond to a split monopole emitting from the stellar surface.
-In Figure~\ref{cross} notice the comparison between the ECSs in our numerical solution and in the split monopole.
+In Figure~\ref{cross} we note the comparison between the ECSs in our numerical solution and in the split monopole {from the stellar surface and from the light cylinder}.
 Our sky map is shifted in phase between the white and red lines because of the extra phase shift in eq.~(\ref{phaseSM}) that is due to the time travel difference between photons emitted from the ECS beyond the light cylinder, and photons emitted from the stellar surface.
-Notice also that `free' particles consist only $\sim 6\%$ of the total number of particles in the ECS, thus the former two sky maps generated by $\sim 94\%$ of the particles `trapped' in the ECS are more justified.
-From this we suspect that global PIC simulations miss the distribution of `trapped' particles probably due to a lack of numerical spatial resolution accross the ECS.